galtza/transactional-ring-buffer/README.md

 Please, find a full example [here](https://github.com/galtza/transactional-ring-buffer/blob/master/example/crc32.cpp).

+It consists of three threads (main, producer and consumer threads).
+The main thread generates random numbers (up to 420 MiB of numbers) and calculates its crc32 value, the producer thread stores random chunks of it into a transaction buffer and, Finally, the consumer reads it as it calculates the crc32 incrementally.
+If the two crc32 numbers coincide, all is ok.

 We use **premake5** as a replacement of **cmake** for simplicity reasons.
 In all platforms it is as simple as invoking **premake5** with the action to be taken (*gmake* in linux/osx and *vs2017*/*vs2019*/etc. for instance for Windows):

 ```bash